 - Bank account information

-After submitting the registration, you will receive a confirmation letter with your tax ID.
+After submitting the registration, you will receive a confirmation email.
+Wait 24 hours after receiving your confirmation email to activate your MyTax Illinois logon.

 Illinois sales tax registration is free — there is no fee to obtain a registration number.